 - Place each cat at opposite corners of a room, or ends of a hallway, and let them go.

 - If the felines start fighting, throw the towel on them to break it up.
-If you try to separate them yourself, you could get injured.
+You could get injured if you try to separate them yourself.

 - If one cat chases or corners the other, immediately return the new cat to their safe room and give both felines a treat and comfort.